The Department of Chemistry at St. Edward's offers a challenging, supportive program that focuses on the success of our majors in their future careers

 The Chemistry department has an active, externally-funded undergraduate research program.
 In addition to performing research during the academic year in one of our faculty-led research groups, majors also are encouraged to apply for participation in a full-time summer research experience offered by the department.
 This summer program is fully funded, with successful applicants awarded stipends, competitive with those offered at other undergraduate institutions across the nation.
 Students are also encouraged to present their results at professional meetings, such as regional and national meetings of the American Chemical Society and the Texas Academy of Science.

 In support of this emphasis, the faculty has worked with other departments and the university administration to acquire funding to support curricular innovation and specifically modern laboratory instrumentation.
-These efforts have been very successful as evidenced by ongoing departmental research grants from the Welch Foundation, curricular and equipment grants from the National Science Foundation, and equipment grants from the Keck Foundation.
+These efforts have been very successful as evidenced by an ongoing departmental research grant from the Welch Foundation, individual research grants by the National Institutes of Health and the Institute for Interdisciplinary Science (I4) , and curricular and equipment grants from the National Science Foundation and the Keck Foundation.